johannesssf/fastapi-example/README.md

 ## Run locally

 The steps bellow work for Linux/Windows environmets.
-But when running in Windows after installl the requirements you need to add to PATH the pytest and ivicorn binaries.
+But when running in Windows after installl the requirements you need to add to PATH the pytest and uvicorn binaries.

+**Pre-requirements**
+* git
+* python 3.8
+* pip
+* docker

 1. Clone this repository and cd into it
     ```
     $ git clone https://github.com/johannesssf/ze-tech-test.git
     ```
-1. Install the project requirements (sugestion: user a virtual environment)
+1. Install the project requirements (sugestion: use virtual env)
     ```
     $ pip install -r requirements.txt
     ```